-There are lots of easy ways to prepare cheap healthy smoothies.
-The beauty of these beverages is that they don’t need to cost the earth in order to be nutritious.
-But how do you keep the cost of ingredients affordable without scrimping on flavour?
+Are you looking for ways to prepare cheap smoothies on a budget?
+The beauty of blended drinks is that they don’t need to cost the earth to be nutritious.
+So, how do you keep ingredient costs affordable without scrimping on flavour?

 In this article – we share our top 10 tips for preparing cheap healthy smoothies on a budget along with lots of 3-ingredient recipes that you can make for pennies!